10 Best Herbal Essential Oils For Ovulation Pain

 vitex agnus-castus essential oil

-Vitex agnus-castus, commonly known as chaste tree, is often used in herbal medicine to support hormonal balance and may help regulate menstrual cycles.
+Vitex agnus-castus, commonly known as chasteberry, is often used in herbal medicine to support hormonal balance and may be beneficial for women experiencing ovulation pain.

-However, it is important to consult with a healthcare provider before using it, especially for those with existing medical conditions or who are pregnant.
+While it can be a helpful complementary remedy, it is advisable to consult with a healthcare provider before using fennel essential oil, especially for those with existing medical conditions or who are pregnant.

 piper nigrum essential oil